rohanrajpal/rohanrajpal.github.io/_posts/2019-08-12-GSoC-with-VideoLAN.markdown

 ### What's left to do?

-Although I completed every task I was assigned, below mentioned tasks are best suited as a follow-up for my work done:
+Although I completed every task I was assigned, below-mentioned tasks are best suited as a follow-up for my work done:

  1. If too many widgets come on one side the center buttons don't remain in the center anymore.
 This has to be fixed.
  2. The design of the Teletext and a few other widgets isn't final and work needs to be done.